On the role of interaction in sequential Monte Carlo algorithms: Discussion

 The ARPF and $\alpha$SMC with the Simple, Random and Greedy adaptation procedures specified in Section~\ref{sub:Algorithms-with-adaptive} were run on this data with $N=2^{10}$ and threshold $\tau=0.6$.
-To give some impression of ESS and interaction behaviour, Figure~\ref{fig:ESS-and-interaction} shows snapshots of $N_{n}^{\text{eff}}$ and $K_{n}$ versus $n$, for $575\leq n\leq825$.
-The sample path of $N_{n}^{\text{eff}}$ for ARPF displays a familiar saw-tooth pattern, jumping back up to $N=2^{10}$ when resampling, i.e.~when $K_{n}=10$.
-The Simple adaptation scheme keeps $N_{n}^{\text{eff}}$ just above the threshold $\tau N=0.6\times2^{10}$, whereas the Greedy strategy is often able to keep $N_{n}^{\text{eff}}$ well above this threshold, with smaller values of $K_{n}$, i.e.~with a lower degree of interaction.
+To give some impression of ESS and interaction behaviour, Figure~\ref{fig:ESS-and-interaction} shows snapshots of $N_{n}^{\mathrm{eff}}$ and $K_{n}$ versus $n$, for $575\leq n\leq825$.
+The sample path of $N_{n}^{\mathrm{eff}}$ for ARPF displays a familiar saw-tooth pattern, jumping back up to $N=2^{10}$ when resampling, that is, when $K_{n}=10$.
+The Simple adaptation scheme keeps $N_{n}^{\mathrm{eff}}$ just above the threshold $\tau N=0.6\times2^{10}$, whereas the Greedy strategy is often able to keep $N_{n}^{\mathrm{eff}}$ well above this threshold, with smaller values of $K_{n}$, that is, with a lower degree of interaction.
 The results for the Random adaptation rule, not shown in this plot, where qualitatively similar to those of the Greedy algorithm but slightly closer to the Simple adaptation.

 In order to examine the stationarity of the particle processes as well as the statistical behavior of the degree of interaction over time, Figure~\ref{fig:histograms_and_E_vs_k} shows two histograms of $K_{n}$ for each of the adaptation rules.
-One histogram is based on the sample of $K_{n}$ where $100<n\leq15050$, and the other is based on $K_{n}$ where $15050<n\leq30000$.
-For each algorithm, the similarity between the histograms for the two time intervals suggests that the process $\left\{ K_{n}\right\} _{n\geq0}$ is stationary.
-As expected, the distribution of $K_{n}$ for ARPF is dichotomous taking only values equal to $K_{n}=0$ when there is no interaction, i.e.~the resampling is skipped or $K_{n}=10$ for the complete interaction, i.e.~resampling.
-It is apparent that the Simple, Random and Greedy algorithms move the distribution of $K_{n}$ towards smaller values and almost always manage to avoid the complete interaction.
-For the Random and Greedy algorithms, $K_{n}$ rarely exceeds $1$, i.e.~in order to guarantee $\mathcal{E}_{n}^{N}$ it is rarely necessary to consider anything more than pair-wise interaction.
+One histogram is based on the sample of $K_{n}$ where $100<n\leq15\,050,$ and the other is based on $K_{n}$ where $15\,050<n\leq30\,000$.
+For each algorithm, the similarity between the histograms for the two time intervals suggests that the process $ \{ K_{n} \} _{n\geq0}$ is stationary.
+As expected, the distribution of $K_{n}$ for ARPF is dichotomous taking only values equal to $K_{n}=0$ when there is no interaction, that is, the resampling is skipped or $K_{n}=10$ for the complete interaction, that is, resampling.
+It is apparent that the Simple, Random and Greedy algorithms move the distribution of $K_{n}$ toward smaller values and almost always manage to avoid the complete interaction.
+For the Random and Greedy algorithms, $K_{n}$ rarely exceeds $1$, that is, in order to guarantee $\mathcal{E}_{n}^{N}$ it is rarely necessary to consider anything more than pair-wise interaction.